Tobias Glidden, Executive Chairman

 Julia Lindner, Executive Director

-Julia comes to ACK•Now with a background in municipal government, finance, and fact-based decision-making.
-More recently, she worked for the Town of Nantucket, overseeing operating and capital budgets and served as the business manager for Community Data Platforms.
-After nearly ten years as year-round residents, her family now splits its time between Nantucket and Sherborn, MA.
+Julia comes to ACK•Now with a background in municipal government, corporate finance, and fact-based decision-making.
+More recently, she worked for the Town of Nantucket, overseeing operating and capital budgets, and served as the business manager for Community Data Platforms, a government-focused data analytics company born on Nantucket.

 Susan Coffin, Director of Development